shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step3.md

     ![log2a](logsparsing/assets/log2a.png)

 4. Log 2b is variation of Log 2a that does not include the `user.familyname` attribute.
-Let's create a rule that takes into account logs with look like Log 2a and Log 2b.
+Let's create a rule that parses logs that look like Log 2a and Log 2b.

     Click **Add** below the **Log samples** field.
 Copy and paste this log into the new field: `John connected to the instance i-02312aavseq123`{{copy}}